18 Traditional German Christmas Foods To Try in 2026

 Book Now

-13. Springerle Cookies
+15. Springerle Cookies

 An iconic German Christmas food passed down through generations, these anise-flavored treats feature distinct embossed designs created with wooden molds.
-These eye-catching cookies are a perfect addition to your Christmas party and can even double as decorative ornaments.
+These eye-catching cookies are a perfect addition to your Christmas party food spread and can even double as decorative ornaments.

 Best of all, springerle cookies are incredibly simple to make.
 Using just eggs, sugar, flour and the key ingredient — crushed anise seeds — the dough is stamped with a mold and baked to golden brown perfection.